sushilkadu/courses_candela/README.md

 # courses_candela

+To run the project, perform following actions.

+- npm install
-MONGO_URI environment variable need to be set before the code can be executed
+- MONGO_URI environment variable need to be set before the code can be executed
+- npm start